willymcallister/willymcallister.github.io/_articles/standard-electrical-units.md

 $1\,\text{volt} = 1 \,\text{joule}/\text{coulomb}$

-You can find an intuitive description of voltage in the introductory article on basic electrical quantities.
-Also, there is a formal derivation of the meaning of voltage in the electrostatics section.
+You can find an intuitive description of voltage in the introductory article on [basic electrical quantities](http://spinningnumbers.org/a/basic-quantities.html).
+Also, there is a formal derivation of the meaning of voltage at the very end of the [electrostatics section](https://www.khanacademy.org/science/electrical-engineering/ee-electrostatics) on Khan Academy.

 ## Ohm
 The *ohm* is the electrical unit of resistance.
 One ohm is defined as the resistance between two points of a conductor when 1 volt is applied and a current of 1 ampere is flowing.